-My research interest are in the fields of coporate finance, applied labor economics and international macroeconomics.
-So far, I have been focus studying the economic consequences of different financial shocks in the prescence of financial frictions.
+My research interests are in the fields of corporate finance, applied labor economics, and international macroeconomics.
+My current research focuses on studying the economic consequences of different financial shocks in the presence of financial frictions.

 PhD in Economics, 2022